OnionIoT/Onion-Docs/Linux/03-the-file-system.md

 #### `ls` command

 The ls command list the contents of the directories.
 This may include, files, other directories(known as sub-directories), and programs.
 This is extremely useful command when looking for things in a directory.
-So let's see what's in our homeGETPROPERNAMEFORTHIS directory.
+So let's see what's in `/`, our home directory.
 Type "ls" into the command line and hit enter.
 You should see the sceen below

 ![Ls_Screen](http://i.imgur.com/vmAsoz8.png)